zephyrproject-rtos/zephyr/doc/kernel/data_passing/message_queues.rst

 This sets its ring buffer to empty.

 A data item can be **sent** to a message queue by a thread or an ISR.
-The data item a pointed at by the sending thread is copied to a waiting thread, if one exists; otherwise the item is copied to the message queue's ring buffer, if space is available.
+The data item pointed at by the sending thread is copied to a waiting thread, if one exists; otherwise the item is copied to the message queue's ring buffer, if space is available.
 In either case, the size of the data area being sent *must* equal the message queue's data item size.